ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 * Before you perform a `restore` operation on a boot disk, the virtual machine must be shut down and the status must change to `shutoff` state.

 * After successful `restore retry` operation, the VM state might not reset from `Error` state.
-Use `Reset State` feature on the UI to reset the VM state.
+Use `Reset State` feature on the GUI to reset the VM state.

 * You cannot restore a PVM Instance snapshot if the snapshot was recently created and the `FlashCopy` operations are still running in the background.
 The `FlashCopy` operations must first get completed.
 Use the API to [get a list of FlashCopy mappings for a volume](/apidocs/power-cloud#pcloud-cloudinstances-volumes-flashcopymappings-ge) or the CLI command to [get a list of FlashCopy mappings for a volume](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-volume-flash-copy-mapping).